WhazzItToYa/Streamerbot-SociaBuzz/README.md

 ## Installation and Setup

+> [!WARNING]
+> This version of the extension requires Streamer.bot 1.0.0 or newer.
+For the version compatible with 0.2.8, but that doesn't support webhook notifications, see [the old version](https://github.com/WhazzItToYa/Streamerbot-SociaBuzz/tree/sbot028)

 There are two different ways to integrate SociaBuzz into Streamer.bot: A Streamer.bot webhook, or Discord notification messages.

 1. [Custom Streamer.bot Webhooks](Webhook.md): Uses Streamer.bot custom webhooks
     * Much simpler to set up than the Discord option.
-    * Requires Streamer.bot 1.0.0 or newer.
     * Requires a subscription to one of Streamer.bot's Patreon support tiers
 2. [Discord Notifications](Discord.md): Monitors for SociaBuzz notifications in your Discord server
-    * More complicated Discord setup.
+    * More complicated to set up integration with Discord (if you don't already use the DiscoBot extension)
-    * Can be used with Streamer.bot 0.2.8 or 1.0.0.
+    * Requires a Discord server
+    * Good if you actually want donation notifications in your Discord (but they can be made private if you'd like)

 ## Usage